 #17 Visit Ancient Ruins in Corfu

-The Mon Repos Estate was built on the site of Palaiopolis – the ancient Korkyra City – and several ruins have been excavated on the estate.
-Two sights that visitors can easily walk to within the estate are the Kardaki Temple and the Sanctuary of Hera Akraia.
+The Mon Repos Estate was built on the site of Palaiopolis – the ancient Korkyra City – and several ruins have been excavated here.

-The Kardaki Temple is a Doric temple that dates to 500 BC, but it was only discovered in 1822 by British Navy engineers.
-The Sanctuary of Hera Akraia (also called the Temple of Hera or Heraion) was a heavily decorated temple built in 610 BC and believed to have been quite important.
+Kardaki is a Doric temple that dates to 500 BC, but it was only discovered in 1822 by British Navy engineers.

-The pretty, whitewashed Panagia Vlachera Monastery sits on a small islet just 300 meters off the Kanoni Peninsula.
-The church, with a quaint belfry and gorgeous location on the sea, is one of the landmark Corfu sights.
-In fact, 007 fans might recognize it from the James Bond movie, “For Your Eyes Only.”
+The church, with a quaint belfry and gorgeous location on the sea, is a landmark Corfu sight.
+In fact, 007 fans might recognize it from the James Bond movie, “For Your Eyes Only”.

 #19 Hop Aboard a Boat to Mouse Island

-Pontikonissi Island – better known as Mouse Island – is a picturesque islet surrounded by the turquoise blue water of the Chalkiopoulos Lagoon.
-The island is just a stone’s throw from the Vlacherna Monastery and can be reached by boat for a small fare.
+It is just a stone’s throw from the Vlacherna Monastery and can be reached by boat for a small fare.
 At the center of the lush island is an 11th century Byzantine chapel.

 Mouse Island also plays a part in Greek mythology.
-According to the tale, Odysseus’ ship was not looked kindly upon by Poseidon, so he struck it with his trident and transformed it into a rock, where it still sits today.
+According to the tale, Odysseus’ ship was not looked upon kindly by Poseidon, so he struck it with his trident and transformed it into a rock, where it still sits today.

 #20 Go Corfu Plane Spotting

 The pedestrian bridge that connects Kanoni and Perama is a useful shortcut to cross the mouth of Chalkiopoulos Lagoon.
-However, it’s an even better place to watch planes landing at the Corfu Airport!
+However, it’s an even better place to watch planes landing at Corfu Airport!

 #21 Set Sail on a Day Cruise from Corfu

-Sunset Cruise Boat Trips from Corfu Town
+Sunset Cruise from Corfu Town

 Full Day Cruise to Ionian Islands

-A popular Corfu day trip, this cruise takes passengers on a 10-hour sea adventure to two idyllic islands: Paxos and Antipaxos.
+A popular Corfu day trip, this cruise takes you on a 10-hour sea adventure to two idyllic islands: Paxos and Antipaxos.
 In addition to the scenic landscapes, there is time for swimming, snorkeling and shopping.
 Reserve your spot!

-Pirate Ship from the Corfu Old Port
+Pirate Ship Cruise from the Corfu Old Port

 What and Where To Eat in Corfu, Greece